Skip To Main Content

 If you are not a registered voter for the general election through the county, you may register specifically with the Hermon-DeKalb Central School District for school votes only by contacting the district clerk.

 Absentee ballot voting is available.
-The new Early Mail Voter Act effective Jan.
-1, 2024, also allows for early voting via mail without any reasons needed for voting early.
+The new Early Mail Voter Act, effective Jan.
+1, 2024, also allows for early voting via mail without any reason needed for voting early.
 You must fill out an application to vote by early voting or absentee ballot.
 There are separate applications for voting by early voting or absentee ballot, but the application process and deadlines are the same for both.

-To obtain an application or for more information, call the district office at 315-347-3442.
+To obtain an application or for more information, call the District Office at 315-347-3442.

-If you would like a ballot mailed to you, your application must be received seven days prior to the budget vote.
-If you plan to pick up your ballot, your application must be received one day prior to the vote.
-The completed ballot must be received by 5 p.m. on the day of the vote.
+If you would like a ballot mailed to you, your application must be received by 5 p.m. on May 14.
+If you plan to pick up your ballot, your application must be received by 5 p.m. on May 19.